tkn-tub/ns3-gym/src/traffic-control/doc/red.rst

 * FengAlpha     (increment parameter for m_curMaxP, Default: 3)
 * FengBeta      (decrement parameter for m_curMaxP, Default: 2)

+The following attribute should be turned on to simulate NLRED queue disc:

+* NLRED (Boolean attribute.
+Default: false)

 Consult the ns-3 documentation for explanation of these attributes.

 Simulating ARED